torvalds/linux/Documentation/fb/uvesafb.rst

 vbemode:x   Force the use of VBE mode x.
 The mode will only be set if it's
             found in the VBE-provided list of supported modes.
-            NOTE: The mode number 'x' should be specified in VESA mode number notation, not the Linux kernel one (eg. 257 instead of 769).
+            NOTE: The mode number 'x' should be specified in VESA mode number notation, not the GNU/Linux kernel one (eg. 257 instead of 769).
             HINT: If you use this option because normal <mode> parameter does not work for you and you use a X server, you'll probably want to set the 'nocrtc' option to ensure that the video mode is properly